1998 California gubernatorial election: Primary election

-Harman briefly overtook Checchi in state polls but declined after Checchi launched a series of negative campaign ads against her.
-Many of Feinstein's top campaign advisers worked for Harman during the Gubernatorial primary.
-Harman's campaign ran a biographical ad of her at the 1960 Democratic National Convention.

 Davis ran on the campaign slogan "experience money can't buy", and he promised to make education his top priority, which matched voters' concerns in exit polls.
 All three major Democratic candidates made education one of their top priorities in the campaign.
-Davis was third in polling until the final week of the campaign, and because he had trouble raising money during the early months of the campaign, he did not run campaign ads early in the race as did Harman and Checchi.
-Davis spent 9 million in total campaign funds in the primary and later criticized Checchi for giving money to Republicans Steve Forbes and Bob Dole in 1996.
+Davis was third in polling until the final week of the campaign, and because he had trouble raising money during the early months of the campaign, he did not run campaign advertisings early in the race as did Harman and Checchi.
+Davis spent 9 million in total campaign funds in the primary, and later criticized Checchi for giving money to Republicans Steve Forbes and Bob Dole in 1996.
+Davis finished first in the primary, followed by Lungren, Checchi, and Harman.
 Lungren spent $7.7 million in the primary.
-Davis finished first in the primary, followed by Lungren, Checchi, and Harman.